KarelZe/thesis/references/obsidian/chapters/🤖Training of the Transformer.md

 ## Resources
 - Do less Alchemy at NIPS: https://www.youtube.com/watch?v=Qi1Yry33TQE
-- Practical guide for researchers by Google: https://github.com/google-research/tuning_playbook
+- Practical guide for researchers by Google: https://github.com/google-research/tuning_playbook or [[@tuningplaybookgithub]]

 ## Task to be done⛑️